 The next section introduces the differences between the first method and this method.

-As written in the previous section, Find references is searching for the usages of the exact same model element as selected, whereas in the Search dialog, you have to enter a search string which will find all occurrences of model elements that matched the search string.
+As stated in the previous section, Find references is searching for the usages of the exact same model element as selected, whereas in the Search dialog, you have to enter a search string which will find all occurrences of model elements that match the search string.

 Finding occurrences of model elements matching the search string makes it possible to search in different statecharts at the same time, while finding references of a model element is limited to the statechart defining that model element.
 Depending on your search goals, one method could be more suitable than the other.

 To clarify the difference between these methods, different search operations were done using the same model.
 The used model can be taken from the following figure.
 It does not have any meaning and is only used for clarification purposes.

 |Find references on variable test in the default (unnamed) interface||Finds two matches: